smith-chem-wisc/StefanPaper/responses.md

 ### 3

+> It is not clear if the authors present MetaMorpheus with G-PTM-D as a tool that can be applied for standard proteomic analysis (and not just as a complementary tool to look for more PTMs).
+If the former, they need to discuss the protein inference strategy in the context of multi-notch searches.
+As discussed in the MSFragger manuscript, a conservative option is recommended in which peptides with mass shifts are excluded from the protein inference step except those corresponding to C12/C13 errors, M+16, and N-term +42.
+While using 208 known modifications in MetaMorheus is not as risky as performing open search in that regard, perhaps not all of those 208 mass shifts should be considered (especially if MetaMorheus does not perform modification-specific modeling, see my point # 2 above).
+Please comment on this.

 Protein-level inference is currently done using all modified peptides.

 ### 4

+> The authors discuss advantages of multi-notch searches compared to open searches.
+While I agree with their statement as it relates to ‘bare’ open searching, I want to point out that some of those concerns for open searches can and should be addressed by downstream tools.
+For example, on p.14, the authors illustrate their case using a peptide ATPARA… that was identified in open search with a score of 17.231, 1 missed cleavage, and large and unexpected negative mass-shift of -416.303.
+The correct PSM in this case is a shorter peptide, slightly lower scoring (16.246), without missed cleavage, and having an explainable mass shift of 79.9655.
+As described in the MSFragger manuscript, open search results (and any search results in general) have to be carefully modeled post-database search using downstream statistical tools such as TPP, Percolator, etc. For example, the extended mass model of PeptideProphet (which also uses the number missed cleavages) would likely penalize the incorrect identification (with the unusual -416.303 mass shift and 1 missed cleavage) to the point where it would not pass strict FDR cutoffs.
+It is true that the post-database search modeling in its simplest form would not rescue the second best match to this spectrum (correct PSM) if only the top match is considered.
+However, at least it would not let this false identification to get through.
+If not this one ID in particular, it would reduce significantly the number of such mistakes dataset-wide.
+I hope the authors can discuss the importance of post-database search tools in addressing some of the limitations of open searches, or any searches for that matter including multi-notch searches.

 We added a note about the PeptideProphet extended mass model to the manuscript.